Ramakrushna2203/Newwheels-Data-Analysis-Project/README.md

 ```
-### 8. What is the trend of number of orders by quarters?
+### 8. What is the trend of revenue and orders by quarters?

 ```
 SELECT